GerHobbelt/owemdjee/README.md

 - **lolremez** [📁](./lolremez) [🌐](https://github.com/GerHobbelt/lolremez) -- LolRemez is a Remez algorithm implementation to approximate functions using polynomials.
 - **magsac** [📁](./magsac) [🌐](https://github.com/GerHobbelt/magsac) -- (MAGSAC++ had been included in OpenCV) the MAGSAC and MAGSAC++ algorithms for robust model fitting without using a single inlier-outlier threshold.
 - **mathtoolbox** [📁](./mathtoolbox) [🌐](https://github.com/GerHobbelt/mathtoolbox) -- mathematical tools (interpolation, dimensionality reduction, optimization, etc.) written in C++11 and [Eigen](http://eigen.tuxfamily.org/).
-- **matplotplusplus** [📁](./matplotplusplus) [🌐](https://github.com/GerHobbelt/matplotplusplus) -- **Matplot++** is a graphics library for data visualization that provides interactive plotting, means for exporting plots in high-quality formats for scientific publications, a compact syntax consistent with similar libraries, dozens of plot categories with specialized algorithms, multiple coding styles, and supports generic backends.
 - **openlibm** [📁](./openlibm) [🌐](https://github.com/GerHobbelt/openlibm) -- [OpenLibm](https://openlibm.org/) is an effort to have a high quality, portable, standalone C mathematical library ([`libm`](http://en.wikipedia.org/wiki/libm)).
 The project was born out of a need to have a good `libm` for the [Julia programming language](http://www.julialang.org) that worked consistently across compilers and operating systems, and in 32-bit and 64-bit environments.
 - **polatory** [📁](./polatory) [🌐](https://github.com/GerHobbelt/polatory) -- a fast and memory-efficient framework for RBF (radial basis function) interpolation.
 Polatory can perform kriging prediction via RBF interpolation (dual kriging).
 Although different terminologies are used, both methods produce the same results.
 - **radon-tf** [📁](./radon-tf) [🌐](https://github.com/GerHobbelt/radon-tf) -- simple implementation of the radon transform.
 Faster when using more than one thread to execute it.
 No inverse function is provided.
 CPU implementation only.